Regularizing Extrapolation in Causal Inference: SYNTHETIC DATA STUDY

-In this section, we study the performance of our estimator using two synthetic studies, one using a linear data generative process (DGP) and the second one using a non-linear data generative process (DGP).
-In this simulation study, we specifically consider a case when the target point $\x^\star$ is outside the convex hull of the training points $\{\X_1,\dots,\X_n\}$.
+In this section, we study the performance of our estimator via two data generative process (DGP), one using a linear DGP and the second one using a non-linear DGP.
+In this simulation study, we specifically consider a challenging case when the target point $\x^\star$ is outside the convex hull of the training points $\{\X_1,\dots,\X_n\}$.
 For linear DGP, the outcome $Y$ is a linear function of $\X$ while for nonlinear DGP, the outcome is a quadratic function of $\X$.
-In particular, the DGPs are as follows:
+The two DGPs are as follows:

-Here, we consider a sample of 10 training units and a target unit as shown in Figure~\ref{fig: convex_hull}.
-This scenario is particularly interesting because of the limited sample size compared to the problem's dimensionality.
+To further make the setup more challenging, we consider a relatively small sample with 10 training units and a target unit as shown in Figure~\ref{fig: convex_hull} (in main text).
+This scenario is particularly interesting because of the limited sample size compared to the problem's dimensionality: $n/p = 5$.

-For the linear data-generating process, our parametric assumption holds.
+For the linear DGP, our parametric assumption holds.
 We observe that increasing the regularization on extrapolation (\(\gamma\)) decreases the negative influence while increasing the balance RMSE, as shown in Figures~\ref{fig:sim_linear}(b) and (c) -- consistent with theoretical expectations.
 As underlying DGP is linear, relying on parametric assumptions for extrapolation yields optimal estimates with the smallest estimation error corresponding to least level of regularization on extrapolation (see Figure~\ref{fig:sim_linear}(a)).

 Unlike linear DGP, the outcome function in the nonlinear DGP is not an odd function and thus the parametric assumption is violated.
 The outcome function has a quadratic term, an interaction term, and a linear term.
 Intuitively, we expect that a small amount of extrapolation might be beneficial due to the linear component however large amount of extrapolation may result in a high error rate due to violation of parametric assumption.
-The estimation error rate shown in Figure~\ref{fig:sim_nonlinear}(a) is in congruency with the above-discussed expectation -- thus highlighting tradeoff between two different kinds of biases .
+The estimation error rate shown in Figure~\ref{fig:sim_nonlinear}(a) is in congruency with the above-discussed expectation -- thus highlighting the tradeoff between two different kinds of biases.